Moving to Fort Worth, TX

 FortWorth_Cityscape.png

-A Brief Introduction to Fort Worth
+An Introduction to Forth Worth

 Even though Fort Worth ranks in the top 25 most populated cities in the United States, there is a real small-town feel to the city.
 The downtown area is vibrant, growing, and accessible.
 The more-residential neighborhoods boast low crime, and housing prices provide more bang for your buck than other large cities in Texas.
 Fort Worth’s dedication to preserving its rich history has become an industry of its own, especially in entertainment for residents and guests.

-A Local's Perspective
+A Local's Perspective on Fort Worth

 As Fort Worth resident John Mahan commented, "Fort Worth probably won't wow you with any one aspect compared to cities of similar size, but taken as a whole, I find it hard to top.
 It's a fairly large city with everything you expect—excellent museums, live music, dining, festivals—but also maintains a small-city level of charm and laid back atmosphere.